handaga/Mobile-Programming/README.md

-# cms
+# Mobile Programming

-learning to creaqte simple cms using php &amp; mysql
+In this class we will learn how to developt mobile "android" app using Java Language